UWM-COMPSCI746-F25/assignment-2-beatsaber-clone-AaronBurns-Dev/README.md

 Please test that your submission meets these requirements.
 For example, after you check in your final version of the assignment to GitHub, check it out again to a new directory and make sure everything opens and runs correctly.
 You can also test your APK file by installing it manually using [SideQuest](https://sidequestvr.com/).

+## NOTE

+The sabers are currently flickering when on.
+I will be attempting to solve this issue even if I submit the assignment.
+I will update the project repo once this issue is ironed out.
+Everything else including the cube spawning and collision physics have been tested and are confirmed working.

 ## Acknowledgements

 This assignment is a modified version of an assignment from a class taught by Professor Evan Suma Rosenberg at the University of Minnesota.